Equi=Tech CEO, Jan Glasband, at NAMM 2023 with Stevie Wonder

 Martin Glasband (March 17, 1950-November 17, 2017) was a master electrical engineer and industry visionary who didn’t just recognize a problem but developed a solution.

-The birth of balanced power dates back to 1988 when Rick Perrota, the founder of Matchless Amplifiers, approached Martin Glasband to design an electrical system for his new studio complex in California.
+In 1988 Martin was approached by Rick Perrotta, (Royer Labs), to design an electrical system for his new studio complex in California.
 After exploring the traditional areas such as grounding and isolation transformers, Martin was challenged by an engineer concerning filter capacitors since they direct current onto the ground from the hot side of the AC mains.
-Martin developed a pseudo-balanced system and presented it to the electrical inspector of Los Angeles who immediately rejected his solution as being unstable and ungrounded.
-Back to the drawing board for a solution that satisfied both the noise issues for the studio and safety concerns for the city.
-"Ultimately our balanced power system was developed to satisfy the grounding concerns of a safety inspector."
+A pseudo-balanced system was developed and presented to the electrical inspector of Los Angeles who immediately rejected his design as being unstable and ungrounded.
+Back to the drawing board where a viable solution was ultimately achieved that satisfied both the noise issues for the studio and safety concerns for the city.

-In 1993 while Equi=Tech was essentially an R&D start up, Martin and associates proposed amendments to the National Electric Code for the use of balanced power.
-Their solution was elegantly simple and their subsequent products were marketed primarily at professional audio and video studios.
-Martin claimed that the majority of music and video as well as movies and television today are produced using Equi=Tech balanced power.
-His customer list is a high-tech Who's Who spanning the top music and film studios such as Skywalker Sound, NASA’s Jet Propulsion Laboratory, the FAA and even Oakridge National Laboratory.
+In 1992, while Equi=Tech was essentially an R&D start up, Martin and associates proposed amendments to the National Electric Code Board for the use of balanced power.
+The solution was elegantly simple and Equi=Tech’s subsequent products were initially marketed primarily to professional audio and video studios, but it proved to be only the beginning of a technology that changed the entire electrical industry.